Sheltering Animals & Families Together®

-Sheltering Animals & Families Together™ (SAF-T) is the first and only global initiative guiding domestic violence shelters on how to house families together with their pets.
-SAF-T enables more domestic violence victims to leave abusive households without leaving their pets behind and at risk.
+Sheltering Animals & Families Together® (SAF-T) is the first and only global initiative guiding domestic violence shelters on how to house families together with their pets.
+The SAF-T Program® works directly with domestic violence shelters to enable more domestic violence victims to leave abusive households without leaving their pets behind and at risk.
 SAF-T also celebrates the human-animal bond and how family pets can provide comfort, reassurance and healing to adult and child survivors.

-SAF-T was created in recognition that families in violent situations often have pets and do not wish to be separated from them when fleeing their abusive environment.
-The SAF-T Start-Up Manual sets forth three housing styles (with a fourth option for transitional housing) and answers questions about how to safely house pets on-site at a domestic violence shelter.
+The SAF-T Program was created in recognition that families in violent situations often have pets and do not wish to be separated from them when fleeing their abusive environment.
+The SAF-T Start-Up Manual sets forth four housing styles and answers all the questions about how to safely house pets on-site at a domestic violence shelter.
 SAF-T saves lives!

 What the research says